cybercongress/cybercongress/roadmap.md

 - Two sided market of storage
 - Retrieval protocol

+## Cybernomics foundations

-- Build a strong scientific foundation behind cybernomics
+Build a strong scientific foundation behind cybernomics
-- Accessibility: dot-cyber: Trezor support, cyb-snap support
-- cyber\~Foundation: whitepaper: the foundation for future civilizations
-- Dev experience: go-cyber: using KG in smart contracts,
-- dot-cyber: deployment of contracts

-- go-cyber: CosmWasm examples and docs
-- Dev experience:
-- go-cyber: more independent modules
-- dot-cyber: explorer for CosmWasm
+## Pruning of KG

-- Economics: collateral for links
+- Research on economics: collateral for links
-- EVM support: go-cyber + dot-cyber
-- Multi-GPU cyber~Rank: go-cyber: research, implementation, testing, upgrade
-- Social search: messaging, mailing, subscription to content, notifications
-- Timeline: dot-cyber

-- Explorer for EVM
+- Algorithm for pruning

-- Pruning of knowledge graph (?)
+## Multi-GPU

+Currently computation is possible only on one GPU.
+Supporting several GPUs at one motherboard we will scale rank tenfold.

+## Support of Red

+By supporting validation by AMD cards we will expand software accessibility to average hackers and data scientist who uses OS X.

 ## Launch cyber~Foundation